Ueli Staub: Life

 Staub was a self-taught vibraphonist.
-He founded the Metronome Quartet with Martin Hugelshofer in 1953, which he played internationally from 1979–2001.
+He founded the Metronome Quartet with Martin Hugelshofer (born 13 July 1933 in Zürich) in 1953, which he played internationally from 1979 to 2001.
 He also played for the Robi Weber Quartet, Five Blazers, and Swiss All Stars.
 He also recorded an album with British saxophone and piano player Dennis Armitage (1928–2005).
 Staub married Margrit Staub-Hadorn in 1978, a Swiss TV announcer, presenter and author (1941–2007).

 He also published two books (and was involved in one more):